 Congratulations!
 Now that you’ve finished this blog you are well equipped to discover and fix data quality issues found in electrical utility networks.
 You should have a good understanding of how to make use to definition queries and the trace tool to find issues, along with a good understanding of what to do to correct these data issues.

-If you don’t have your own dataset to test this workflows, I recommend you explore the Electric Utility Network Foundation solution provided by the ArcGIS Solutions team.
+If you don’t have your own dataset to test these workflows, I recommend you explore the Electric Utility Network Foundation solution provided by the ArcGIS Solutions team.
 This solution contains sample data and maps you can use to explore and learn with the utility network!

 This is the last blog in the Managing Electric Networks blog as well as the final blog in the Utility Network Error Management series.
 You can find a list of all the blogs in this series here Keep your eyes open for upcoming blogs from the team next year.
 We are actively working on new series addressing best practices, configuration, and some of the unique workflows surrounding the utility network.
 In the meantime, please check out the Utility Network community page on the Esri Community site.
 You can use this space to connect with others who are interested in the utility network, ask any questions you have about the utility network, or even share your own experiences with others!